xXleowXx/gitlab-charts/doc/charts/globals.md

             baz: bat
 ```

-In the above example, all components associated with the `pod-0` sidekiq
+In the above example, all components associated with the `pod-0` Sidekiq
 deployment will also recieve the label set `baz: bat`.
 Refer to the Sidekiq and
 Webservice chart for additional details.

 Note that some charts that we depend on are excluded from this label
 configuration.
-The Nginx, PostgreSQL, Minio, etc, will not receive these
+The Nginx, PostgreSQL, MinIO, etc, will not receive these
 additional labels.

 ### Pod